-Technical expertise and access to the latest technology is one of the crucial elements you should be looking for in your next BPO partner.
-Many businesses overlook technical expertise, but you should never ever choose a BPO partner who has limited tech experience or is experienced in limited technologies.
+Technical expertise and access to the latest technology are among the crucial elements you should be looking for in your next BPO partner.
+Many businesses overlook technical expertise, but you should never choose a BPO partner with limited tech experience or who is experienced in limited technologies.
 Usually, the quality of the outsourced services is higher if the BPO company has expertise in more customer engagement technologies.

 And we cannot stress this enough, especially if you’re in the SaaS industry or work with customer data.
 You need to be fully aware of how the BPO will collect or share information, how it will be stored and managed, and the plan to protect it and abide by relevant regulations.

 9. Be flexible and choose a partner who will be as flexible as you are

 Flexibility is vital on both ends.
 However, your potential BPO partner’s end is a bit more critical.
 They must be aware that you might have rapidly evolving requirements or that urgent problems may arise.
 Your flexibility matters, but theirs is crucial.
 Especially if your time zones are different, you need to rely on their responsiveness and support at any given time, so be sure to state this loud and clear in the selection process.